 They must prove that the water damage to your home meets this definition if they want to deny you coverage.

-Contact an insurance claim lawyer today at RRBH Law.
+Contact a homeowners insurance lawyer today at RRBH Law.

-You May Be Eligible for More Compensation Than Your Policy’s Total (Talk to Your Insurance Claim Lawyer)
+You May Be Eligible for More Compensation Than Your Policy’s Total (Talk to Your Homeowners Insurance Lawyer)

 Don’t just assume that the limits on your homeowners insurance policy are the maximum you can recover—if you have inflation coverage, the amount you can claim may be able to exceed this number.